rutgerhrm/valid8/README.md

 ---

 ## About
-This is a proof-of-concept app and is not intended for production use.
+This is a proof-of-concept app made for an internship project and is not intended for production use.

 ## Credits
 Author: Rutger Harmers